-Earlier this year, shortly after inking a four-year, $160 million max contract to remain in Houston, the nine-time NBA All-Star floor general made a record-breaking donation to Wake Forest University — his alma mater — so the Demon Deacons could transform the men’s and women’s clubhouses.
+Last year, shortly after inking a four-year, $160 million max contract to remain in Houston, the nine-time NBA All-Star floor general made a record-breaking donation to Wake Forest University — his alma mater — so the Demon Deacons could transform the men’s and women’s clubhouses.
 It was the largest donation ever by a former Wake Forest basketball student-athlete or any alumnus under the age of 35.

-When Paul, a Winston-Salem, North Carolina native and one of the best point guards to ever play basketball, is not on the hardwood, he can be seen on hilarious commercials, on the bench for his Team CP3 AAU team of the Nike EYBL, or on game shows like Family Feud.
+When Paul, a Winston-Salem, North Carolina native and one of the best point guards to ever play basketball, is not on the hardwood, he can be seen on hilarious State Farm commercials, on the bench for his Team CP3 AAU team of the Nike EYBL, or on game shows like Family Feud.